 The dinosaurs are located in Crystal Palace Park, one of London’s great green spaces.
 The Crystal Palace Dinosaurs section of the park is free to visit, too, and it is open during the park’s opening hours.
 Getting to the park is easy.
 It is served by Transport for London (buses and London Overground) and numerous rail operators.
 The current Crystal Palace rail station (CYP) dates from the 19th century and was used by visitors to the original amusement park.
 Parking is available, too, and the area is extremely popular with cyclists.

 The statues are outdoors, so please be mindful of local weather conditions.
 School groups frequently visit the dinosaurs, and children might benefit from bringing a simple pair of binoculars.
-The statues are viewed from a distance and cannot be climbed.
+The statues are viewed from a distance; please note that anyone climbing on the statues is trespassing.
+They’re risking charges to criminal damage because Grade 1 listed monuments are protected under law.
 The site is step-free and accessible on an unpaved footpath, though this can be muddy in wet weather.
 The location is well sign-posted within the park.

 The park includes basic conveniences and a variety of caring services.
 The park is owned and managed by London Borough of Bromley.
 Surrounding the park are substantial villages, including Crystal Palace, Penge, Anerley, and Sydenham.
 There is an excellent range of restaurants and pubs nearby.

 View Crystal Palace dinosaurs in a larger map

 YouTube is a splendid source of data for anyone interested in the Waterhouse Hawkins statues.
 Several caught our eyes as worthy of special highlighting.
 Whether to your personal taste or not, each video shows how the statues serve as muse for all sorts of creative work.